Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation

 Egress points, in contrast, denote critical financial or permission-related operations whose execution under attacker influence may lead to fund extraction, unauthorized transfers, or system compromise.
-These operations encompass both standard and low-level behaviors.
-On the standard side, functions like \texttt{transfer}, \texttt{transferFrom}, and \texttt{approve} are commonly used in ERC-20 tokens to move funds or grant allowances, and thus are directly tied to asset control.
-Functions such as \texttt{deposit} and \texttt{withdraw} are prevalent in DeFi protocols, where they govern asset custody and access.
-On the low-level side, \texttt{delegatecall} can lead to arbitrary code execution, while \texttt{selfdestruct} can irreversibly drain the contract balance.
-These egress points typically manifest during the \ding{173}~\textit{\textbf{Exploitation}} phase, where internal state is manipulated for gain, and the \ding{174}~\textit{\textbf{Exit}} phase, where profits are withdrawn or laundered.
-By tracing propagation paths from ingress to egress, we aim to capture the semantic essence of adversarial fund-flows and ensure that our definition of these anchors is grounded in real-world attack semantics rather than arbitrary heuristics.
+They encompass both standard and low-level behaviors.
+On the standard side, functions such as \texttt{transfer}, \texttt{transferFrom}, and \texttt{approve} are key ERC-20 primitives for asset transfer and allowance control, while \texttt{deposit} and \texttt{withdraw} govern asset custody in DeFi protocols.
+On the low-level side, \texttt{delegatecall} enables arbitrary code execution, and \texttt{selfdestruct} can irreversibly drain contract balances.
+These operations align with the \ding{173}~\textit{\textbf{Exploitation}} phase, where internal states are manipulated for gain, and the \ding{174}~\textit{\textbf{Exit}} phase, where profits are withdrawn or laundered.
+By tracing propagation paths from ingress to egress, we capture the semantic essence of adversarial fund-flows and ensure that our definition of these anchors is grounded in real-world attack semantics rather than arbitrary heuristics.

-By matching behavior node variables against these predefined patterns, we extract an ingress node set $\mathcal{S}_\mathrm{ingress}$ and an egress node set $\mathcal{S}_\mathrm{egress}$ from each function.
-These sets provide the semantic anchors for downstream fund-flow analysis and adversarial intent inference.
+By matching behavior-node variables against these predefined patterns, we extract ingress and egress node sets $\mathcal{S}_\mathrm{ingress}$ and $\mathcal{S}_\mathrm{egress}$ for each function, serving as semantic anchors for downstream fund-flow and intent analysis.